snehaadak/React-Learnings/Episode 13/Testing.md

                         expect(result).toBe(ur manually calculated answer or something that we know is gonna be the result) })
                 the above mentioned `expect().toBe()` part is known as `Assertion`

+## How to test a UI component?
+A:
+To test a React UI component that component should be rendered to the jsdom (testing environment/browser). to render we wiil use the `render` menthod provided by testing-library/react.
+Everything that is rendered on the jsdom is on `screen`. so basically whatever is getting rendered we can view it via object screen this object can be used to find, or get anything that is rendered on it. for eg: findByTitle,getByrole, etc. `toBeInTheDocument()` function checks whether the expected thing is inside that document or not.

+    syntax: test("Should render XYZ component", ()=>{
+                render(<XYZ/>)
+                const heading = screen.getByRole("heading")    //here we are fetching the heading and storing it in var expect(heading).toBeInTheDocument()
+            })

+## How the UI Component testing works backend?
+A: When we render some component on the jsdom first